 MITTS Investments: A Rock-Solid Financial Foundation

-Let's take our Russell 2000 MITTS (AMEX: RUM), for example.
+For instance, take the now-expired Russell 2000 MITTS (AMEX: RUM).
 Merrill Lynch brought these securities public at $10 a share when the Russell 2000, the U.S. small-cap index, was at 449.4.
-RUM shareholders are guaranteed to receive 100% of the percentage increase in this index over the benchmark index value (494.3) at the time they mature on Sept.
+RUM shareholders were then guaranteed to receive 100% of the percentage increase in this index over the benchmark index value (494.3) at the time it matured on Sept.
 30, 2004.

-In other words, if the index doubles (to 988.6), the MITTS will be worth $20 at maturity.
-If the index triples, they mature at $30.
+In other words, if the index doubled (to 988.6), the MITTS would be worth $20 at maturity.
+If the index tripled, they matured at $30.
 And so on.

-However, even if the index declines over its lifetime, Merrill guarantees that the shareholder will not receive less than $10 per share at maturity.
+However, even if the index declines over its lifetime, Merrill guaranteed - as it still does with all MITTS - that the shareholder would not receive less than $10 per share at maturity.
 That's the absolute minimum.
-In other words, you have the unlimited upside of the index, but with no risk to principal (provided, of course, you pay $10 or less when you buy them).
-And right now, you can.
+In other words, you have the unlimited upside of the index, but with no risk to principal provided, of course, you pay $10 or less when you buy them.

 How Are MITTS Purchased?

 You are not required to buy these securities through Merrill Lynch, however, nor are you required to hold them until maturity.
 MITTS trade on the American Stock Exchange and New York Stock Exchange, giving shareholders daily liquidity.
 If the index begins to rise, so will the MITTS.
 If the index falls, so will the share price, temporarily.